How to get to Barranquilla

 Because of this location, there is usually a nice breeze and the temperature is pleasant.
 Riomar is one of the city’s most affluent neighborhoods, with many trees and more expensive stores.

 There is a wide choice of hotels in Riomar.
 The hotels here are mostly high-rise, many of which have rooftop terraces with pools, such as the comfortable GHL Collection Barranquilla Hotel.
+We stayed here ourselves and wrote this article about the hotel and its services.

 Riomar is home to the city’s largest shopping centers, such as Viva Centro Comercial, Buenavista 1 and 2 +Mall Plaza that are connected.
 A number of hotels are ideally located for a shopping trip, such as Movich Buro 51 (Viva Centro Comercial)

 The location is also convenient for visiting mangrove park Ciénaga del Mallorquín and Bocas de Ceniza, the point where the Caribbean Sea meets the Magdalena River.
-Also, if you want to take a side trip to Salgar and Puerto Colombia, you are there in no time from Riomar.
+Also, if you want to take a side trip to Salgar and Puerto Colombia, you are there in “no time” from Riomar.

 The best hotels for carnival in Barranquilla